magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

-In the [previous tutorial][1] we integrated the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding help messages when the she/he enters invalid values in the form.
+In the [previous tutorial][1] we integrated the validators for the Shopping Calculator into the corresponding WUI (Web User Interface) in such a way that the user will be notified with the corresponding help messages when she enters invalid values in the form.
 By first injecting the validators into the server-side code, we have been religious about the progressive enhancement strategy.
 It's now time to fill the gap by injecting the portable validators into the client-side